Above: UIS professor Dr. William Siles leads a discussion among history students.

 In addition to funding a Master’s Thesis award each year, the Chapin Endowment Fund also provides for a History Award.
 Although not technically a scholarship (the accounting and procedures vary slightly), the fund still offers you a chance to add your support to a student who is working on a history research project.

 Since 1989, Mr. Holtz served as a professor of library instructional services at UIS.
 His responsibilities at Brookens included general reference service, teaching the Library Research Methods course, helping the history, political science, public administration and management information systems departments with instruction and collection development and serving as library specialist for online database searches.
 He served as chair of the Library Program Department from 1991-93 and in 2000-01.
 He earned his bachelor’s degree from the University of Notre Dame in 1981, and was an avid Notre Dame football fan.
 He earned his Master of Science in European Study and his Masters in Library Science from Indiana University.
 His had a special interest in military history, particularly the American Civil War, and while at Brookens he organized war gaming and simulations for students, and enjoyed visiting Civil War battle sites.
 His named scholarship supports any undergraduate student who demonstrates a financial need, but reflecting his own personal interest in history, the award is usually given to a student doing a history research and writing project.
+The scholarship qualifies for an Access Illinois match, doubling the impact of the scholarship for the next ten years.

 Nelson Howarth was a respected Springfield attorney and three-term mayor who was instrumental in convincing the Illinois General Assembly to establish the UIS (then Sangamon State University) campus in 1969.
 He later taught a course in municipal law and administration at SSU.
 The Mary and Nelson Howarth Memorial Scholarship was originally established by the family and friends in honor of his life and work.
 In later years, his wife’s name was added by the family, who continue to support the scholarship through generous donations.
 Applicants for the scholarship must be in good academic standing with a major in Public Administration, Public Affairs Reporting, Environmental Studies, Political Science or History.